Groundbreaking Adaptive Placement, Preparation and Learning Solution ALEKS PPL Gets Important Updates for 2016-17 Year

 ALEKS PPL Reinvents the Traditional Placement Test, Places Students More Accurately, Saves Students Money, Improves Outcomes and Reduces Costs for Colleges

 NEW YORK, N.Y.
-(August 24, 2016) – McGraw-Hill Education, a learning science company, today announced the release of an upgraded version of ALEKS Placement, Preparation and Learning (PPL), an adaptive placement solution that has revolutionized how colleges assess and prepare incoming students in math and helps them lower failure rates and increase retention.
+(August 24, 2016) – McGraw-Hill, a learning science company, today announced the release of an upgraded version of ALEKS Placement, Preparation and Learning (PPL), an adaptive placement solution that has revolutionized how colleges assess and prepare incoming students in math and helps them lower failure rates and increase retention.
 By combining smart assessment with adaptive learning tools, ALEKS PPL helps students quickly relearn lost knowledge before re-taking the assessment and increases the likelihood they will be placed into higher-level math courses.
 Colleges that use ALEKS PPL have reported placing fewer students into developmental math courses and seen improved freshman retention rates, leading to large cost and time-to-degree savings.

 The upgraded version of ALEKS PPL includes: